chetanbanait/Face-Recognition-Attendance-System-main/README.md

 ### What steps you have to follow??
 - Download my Repository
 - Create a `TrainingImage` folder in a project.
-- Open a `AMS_Run.py` and change the all paths with your system path
+- Open a `AMS_Run.py` and change the all paths with your system path in line no 168
 - Run `AMS_Run.py`.

 ### Project Structure